quantumgardener/qg.blog/content/blog/2024/05/Friday on my mind.md

 ---
 Week 2 of my experiment taking Friday's off work.
 The first four weeks are annual leave but I hope to be able to move that to a permanent work arrangement thereafter.
 The goal is to allow me to relax and pursue that which makes my heart sing.

-> [!tip] My last blog entry
-> My Wednesday blog entry generated a "Page Not Found" 404 error and may not have shown up in your feed.
-It provides some context for this entry.
-Access it at [[Now, 15 May 2024]].

 I noticed that during the week I was looking forward to yesterday.
 Not just for the time off which would be expected, but I was actively planning what to do.
 I have not planned a weekend in living memory unless there was something pressing planning me.

 The freedom to do what I wanted was exhilarating and provided a level of recovery in itself.
 I didn't get everything planned that I wanted.
 Managed to side-track myself quite easily by partnering my wife on her daily flower delivery run and looking into email aliases, but I did manage two good pieces of writing.